Gwali-1/Wiki-markup/README.md

-*This is a simple implementation of the logic of taking in markup as input and providing html synthax to be diplayed in browser.This is no leveraging of a database.Entries submitted are saved as files in the "entries" directory which lives in the "encyclopedia" app of this djanfo project
+*This is a simple implementation of the logic of taking in markup as input and providing html synthax to be diplayed in browser.This is no leveraging of a database.Entries submitted are saved as files in the "entries" directory which lives in the "encyclopedia" app of this django project